The cost of the 12 week program is $140.00 for 12 weeks, $70.00 for 6 weeks program payable at the first class by cash or check.

-Beginning April 23 New 6 weeks series of TCA Classes at Asheville’s Jewish Community Center 1:00-2:00 in the gym
+Beginning Aug 20 a 12 week series of TCA Classes at Asheville’s Jewish Community Center 1:00-2:00 in the gym

 Tai Chi for Energy – 12 Week Series (1 location)

 In severe weather class may be canceled according to the AB Tech School Schedule http://www.abtech.edu.
 If bad weather seems likely, please check AB Tech’s web site.
 If their classes are called off, ours will be too.
 An opportunity for making up weather scrubbed classes is available by extending the class series.
-Cancellations will also be posted on our Facebook page (see link on our home page)
+Cancellations will also be posted on our Facebook page.

 To join any class series please register on-line.
 Classes fill quickly so early registration on this web site is advised.
 Payment is expected at the first class.

-Classes at First Baptist Church of Asheville meet in the Donna Painter Lounge on the First Floor.
-Enter from the Oak Street Parking lot and follow sign on the glass door to our classroom (it’s on the same level as you enter).
-Please ring the bell to gain entrance to the building.
-This meeting space provides generous parking, handicapped spaces, barrier free access and an open, comfortable practice space with plenty of chairs for those who need them. (link to map)
+Classes at First Baptist Church of Asheville meet in the Sherman Center.
+Enter from the Charlotte Street Parking lot into the atrium and follow signs to our (it’s on the same level as you enter).
+This meeting space provides generous parking, handicapped spaces, barrier free access and an open, comfortable practice space with plenty of chairs for those who need them.

 For Classes at Homewood Event Center, generous parking is available on the street in front of the building with handicapped spaces and ramp access as well as behind the building with an elevator to the 2nd floor.
 If you would like to use the elevator please call ahead (230-9208) so we can unlock it for you.